 The second knife of this review, the BlizeTec Pocket Folding Knife, is similar in many respects to the Survival Knife.
 It, too, has a 3½-inch long blade and has several of the same features, such as the in-built seat-belt cutter and glass breaker.

 The blade, however, is not serrated.
-The magnetic flashlight and magnesium-alloy fire starter the come with the Survival Knife don’t come with the Pocket Folding Knife, either.
+The magnetic flashlight and magnesium-alloy fire started the come with the Survival Knife don’t come with the Pocket Folding Knife, either.

-The range of survival tools on the BlizeTev Survival Knife and their usefulness in many different situations and environments is why the knife is a part of my everyday carry, whether I’m spending the day in a city or wandering off an official trail in a park that I’m visiting.
-Simply put, I feel more ready to tackle challenges and survive with the BlizeTec Survival Knife than the Pocket Folding Knife model – but don’t get me wrong, both are fine products.
+The range of survival tools on the BlizeTec Survival Knife and their usefulness in many situations and environments is why the knife is a part of my everyday carry, whether I’m spending the day in a city or wandering off an official trail in a park that I’m visiting.
+Simply put, I feel more ready to tackle challenges and survive with the BlizeTec Survival Knife than the Pocket Folding Knife model, but don’t get me wrong, both are fine products.
 They’re both sturdy, made out of quality materials, and come with a lifetime warranty from the manufacturer.

-With my personal opinion aside, either of these two knives will make a fine addition to your everyday carry gear.
-Hopefully this review gave you a better idea of these two knives with their positive aspects and drawbacks.
+With my opinion aside, either of these two knives will make a fine addition to your everyday carry gear.
+Hopefully, this review gave you a better idea of these two knives with their positive aspects and drawbacks.